 Assistant Professor, Frances Payne Bolton School of Nursing

-Kylie Meyer, PhD, is a Gerontologist and Assistant Professor at the Case Western Reserve University.
-Her program of research focuses on psychoeducational interventions to support family caregivers in multiple domains, such as complex medical/nursing care, healthy caregiving relationships, and financial well-being.
+Kylie Meyer, PhD, iis a Gerontologist and Assistant Professor at the Frances Payne Bolton School of Nursing at Case Western Reserve University and Co-Director of the University Center on Aging and Health.
+Her research program focuses on psychoeducational interventions to support family caregivers in multiple domains, such as complex medical/nursing care, healthy caregiving relationships, and financial well-being.
 She is dedicated to research translation to ensure innovations reach caregiving families, particularly those living with Alzheimer’s Disease and related dementias.
-She does this by integrating basic research, theory, stakeholder input, and knowledge of the health policy systems.
-She is a 2022 to 2023 National Institute on Aging IMPACT Collaboratory Faculty Scholar.
-In 2020 to 2022 she completed a Translational Science Training TL1 Fellowship at UT Health San Antonio.
-Dr. Meyer employs both qualitative and quantitative methods in her research.
-In 2014, she was the recipient of a US-UK Fulbright award, an experience that contributed to her dedication to advancing knowledge and evidence-based policies that support person- and family-centered care.
-In 2018, she played an integral role in delivering policy recommendations to the California State Legislature to better support caregiving families.
+She does this by integrating basic research, theory, caregiver and provider input, and knowledge of the health policy systems.

 Patricia Burant, Ed.D.